scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 When you create arity-0 methods:

 - If the method performs side effects, such as calling `println`, declare the method with empty parentheses
-- If the method does not perform side effects---about such methods they say "pure methods" or "pure code", contrary to "dirty" or "impure"---leave the parentheses off
+- If the method does not perform side effects---leave the parentheses off

 For example, this method performs a side effect, so it’s declared with empty parentheses: